SiLab-Bonn/irrad_spectroscopy/README.rst

 The code in this package has unit-tests.
 These tests contain a benchmark with actual gamma-spectroscopy data of two calibrated, radioactive sources, namely 22-Na and 133-Ba.
-The activity reconstruction efficiencies for the tested data sets are tested to be above 93% and 97% for 22-Na (1 line) and 133-Ba respectively.
+The activity reconstruction efficiencies for the tested data sets are tested to be above 90%.

 .. |travis-status| image:: https://api.travis-ci.com/SiLab-Bonn/irrad_spectroscopy.svg?branch=master